rthomas29/local-weather/README.md

 Local weather app (In progress)

 ## Status
-Currently working on refactoring project with Angular 2.
+Currently working on refactoring project with Angular 2 (on try-angular branch).

 ### Coming Soon
 * 5 day forecast